 Stirring the Coconut Macaroons Mixture In Saucepan And It Getting Softer

-And then by the 5 minute mark, it should start to look very moist, and have a consistency similar to mashed potatoes:
+And then by the about the 5 minute mark, it should start to look very moist, and have a consistency similar to mashed potatoes:

 Stirring the Coconut Macaroons Mixture In Saucepan With Very Soft and More Liquid Consistency